-The Model 50 is designed for connection to either 8" inside diameter Underwriters Laboratories, Inc. listed all fuel residential type and building heating appliance chimney, "type HT" 2100 deg.
-F rated, or to a masonry chimney which meets the specifications of the National Fire Protection Association's 211 Code,
+The Models 70 and 71 are designed for connection to either 8" inside diameter Underwriters Laboratories, Inc. listed all fuel residential type and building heating appliance chimney, "Type HT" 2100 deg.
+F rated, or to a masonry chimney which meets the specifications of the National Fire Protection Association's 211 Code.